VedranaGATech/web-scraping-challenge/README.md

 # Step 1: Scraping

-Initial scraping of the following websites was completed using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter:
+Initial scraping of the above websites was completed using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter:

     - NASA Mars News Site:
         The latest news title and the paragraph text